mrclapham/react-es6-appseed/README.md

 ##Project organisation

+WebPack takes care of JavaScript and Sass postprocessing, the HTML build and a live-reloading development server.

 ###JavaScript
 The raw, source files, are in 'src' and are output to 'build' after post-processing through WebPack.
+JavaScript may be written in ES6 as it will be transpiled to ES5.

+###HTML
-WebPack takes care of both javaScript and Sass postprocessing.
-The HTML files live in the build folder.
+The HTML files live in the build folder too.
+Edit index.ejs to edit the built html file.
+Variables may be passed to the built HTML file from the webpack.config.js

 ###CSS/SASS
 The base for the css is Bootstrap-sass.
 It is installed via npm and then required into the 'sass/entry.scss' file, directly from the 'node_modules' folder and then compiled, via WebPack, for output.
 The BootStrap base may them be extended by app-specific or module-specific 'partials' - as below.